Miami Sentencing Hearing Attorneys

-A defendant’s sentencing hearing is one of the most important parts of the judicial process in Miami.
-In a few seconds, a judge has the power to determine whether the defendant will remain in jail, will be going to jail, or will be sentenced to probation, or time served.
+A defendant’s sentencing hearing is one of the most important parts of the judicial process in Florida.
+In a few seconds, a judge has the power to determine whether the defendant will remain in jail, will be going to jail, or will be sentenced to probation.

-A qualified attorney can be an invaluable asset for you at sentencing.
+A qualified Miami sentencing hearing attorney can be an invaluable asset for you at sentencing.
 While the issue of guilt has already been determined, an attorney’s argument concerning mitigating factors at sentencing can be the difference between incarceration and probation.

-E.J.
-Hubbs has handled hundreds of sentencing hearings as both a former prosecutor and as a criminal defense attorney.
+Attorney E.J.
+Hubbs is Board Certified in Criminal Trial Law by the Florida Bar.
+He has handled hundreds of sentencing hearings as both a former prosecutor and as a criminal defense attorney.

 Factors Considered at Sentencing